 Note that $C'$ is also semistable over $L$, and let $\Y'$ be the semistable model of $C'$ over $L$.
 Comparing the cluster pictures of $C'$ and $C$, we see that the cluster picture $\Sigma_{C'}$ appears within the cluster picture $\Sigma_{C}$ of $C$.
 This is illustrated in Figure \ref{fig::C'comparedtoC}.
 In particular, $\s$ and all of its subclusters in $\Sigma_{C}$ are drawn in solid black in Figure \ref{fig::C}.
 These are exactly the clusters that make up $\Sigma_{C'}$, also shown in solid black.

 The leading coefficient of $C'$ has been chosen so that the corresponding clusters in $\Sigma_{C}$ and $\Sigma_{C'}$ have the same cluster invariants.
 Therefore, there is a closed immersion $\Y'_k \rightarrow\Y_k$ which commutes with the action of $\GK$.
 The existence of this immersion is illustrated in Figure \ref{fig::C'comparedtoCmodel}.
-We can see this by calculating the explicit equations of the components of $\Y'$ given in Theorem \ref{thm::semistablemodel}, and the explicit Galois action on these components given in Theorem \ref{thm::semistablegaloisaction}.
+We can see this by calculating the explicit equations of the components of $\Y'$ and using the explicit Galois action on these components given in \cite[Theorem~8.5]{DDMM18}.
 Therefore, this immersion also commutes with the quotient by $\Gal(L/K)$.

 After taking this quotient by $\Gal(L/K)$, and performing any appropriate blow ups and blow downs, we obtain a closed immersion $\overline{\X'_k \setminus T_{\infty}} \rightarrow \X_k$, where $\X'$ is the minimal SNC model of $C'/K$ and $T_{\infty}$ is the set of infinity tails of $\X'_k$.
 We remove the infinity tails since in the small distance case (see Section \ref{subsec:upcsmalldistance}) the whole tails do not appear in $\X_k$.
 By our inductive hypothesis (since the number of proper clusters in $\Sigma_{C'}$ is strictly less than that in $\Sigma_C$), we can calculate $\X'_k$.
 This gives us a full description of the components of $\X_k$ which arise from the subclusters of $\s$.